 - [(Current Price / Price n periods ago) – 1] x 100

-Generally, the Rate of Change is calculated based on 14-periods for input n, but of course can be modified to any trader preferred period.
-A chart of the Nasdaq 100 ETF (QQQQ) is shown below with the 14-day Rate of Change indicator:
+Generally, the Rate of Change is calculated based on 14-periods for input n, but of course, can be modified to any trader’s preferred period.

 The Rate of Change indicator might be used to confirm price moves or detect divergences and might be used as a guide for determining overbought and oversold conditions.

 Rate of Change as a Potential Confirmation Tool

 An example of the ROC indicator confirming price action occurred from Low #1 to Low #2: the stock price of the QQQQ’s made higher lows, generally a bullish sign.

 Likewise, the Rate of Change indicator confirmed price action and made higher lows as well.

 Rate of Change as a Potential Overbought & Oversold Indicator

 In the chart above, when the Rate of Change indicator surpassed the +3% mark, a trader might have interpreted it as having been inadvisable to buy, as prices might have been in an overbought area.

 In contrast, a trader might be looking for sell signals.

 Similarly, when the ROC entered oversold areas, a trader might avoid selling, as most of the downward move may have been made, rather a trader might be more open to buy signals.